alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Achintya-Rao/weekly-meetings.md

 Will document this, of course, so we can make a forkable set-up-your-own-hub document.
 - Huge thanks to PH for helping make contact with the JGI at the University of Bristol!

+MS: I hope you have the time and support for the project.
+Thank you for setting the local hub!

 ### Project-specific reflection

 - Three new contributors have joined the E&S white paper!